SrainApp/srain/doc/commands.rst

 .. warning::

-    This command is unstable, it may be implement as a plugin in the future.
+    This command is unstable, it may be implemented as a plugin in the future.

 /ignore & /unignore
 -------------------